 I start by introducing the skill with a reference poster.
 You could make your own anchor chart, too.
 I like having the reference poster handy and ready to go.
 I print and laminate my lesson plan and keep that inside the comprehension kit, too!

 by Deb Bird for introducing opinions.
 I find that even though my students can easily share their opinions, they need extra practice with expressing their opinion especially varying their language.
 This Map Your Thinking graphic organizer shares different alternatives to “I think…”

 Then, we continue to read additional texts.
 I choose 2-3 stopping points–sometimes planned ahead of time or sometimes on a whim so that my thinking aloud is genuine.
 I will connect the text to the reference poster.
 “I just read this sentence and I am not sure if it’s a fact or opinion–let me see how I can figure it out.”

 After we are done reading, we discuss–ideally in more than one way.
 We might talk a little as a whole group but then I will pair them up to answer some follow-up questions together.
 Then we will share out again.
 Or I will break them into small groups and bounce around to hear their discussions.
 Allowing for collaborative discussion is key!

 When we are done on that first day as a whole group, I send them off to read.
 As the week goes on, we will continue with this skill and use tools like graphic organizers or text annotations to practice.

 In small groups, we will apply this skill to instructional-level texts.
 We will continue discussions and work with finding facts and opinions in the book.
 When students show readiness for a higher level of comprehension, we will work on developing an opinion based on facts from the texts.
 This is a great time to work on informational writing or opinion writing as they support one another.

-.
-You can also download the Comprehension Kits guide including suggested mentor texts and link to blog posts by clicking here
+You can also download the Comprehension Kits guide including additional suggested mentor texts and a scope and sequence by clicking here

 or on the images below.